Skip to main content

 3. Performance tune (optional)

-# Auto-tune for your hardware
+# Auto-tune for your hardware (Qdrant auto-starts if not running)

 EMBEDDING_BASE_URL=http://gpu-server:11434 \